-Do you know how much your home contents are worth?
-Or, what may be classified as home contents?
-In this article we aim to answer some of these frequently asked questions when it comes to home and contents insurance, which you may find useful.
-Note, the information contained in this article is general in nature and does not take into account your personal situation.
-You should consider whether the information is appropriate to your needs.
+Do you know how much your home’s contents is worth?
+Or what may be classified as home contents?
+In this article we aim to answer some of these frequently asked questions when it comes to home and contents insurance*.

-Q: What are considered as the difference between home and contents?
+Q: What is the difference between home and contents?

-A: Home insurance typically protects the building and things that are permanently attached to it.
+A: Home Building insurance typically covers the building and things that are permanently attached to it.

-Contents insurance then typically protects other items in the home, such as furnishings, white goods, clothing – and also carpets, curtains, linen –Contents may also include items in your shed and items you keep outdoors on your property.
-Some additional contents benefits include vet costs for your cat or dog if they are injured in a road accident during the period of insurance covered up to the limit set out in the Product Disclosure Statement.
+Home Contents insurance then typically covers other items in the home, such as furnishings, white goods, clothing – and also carpets, curtains, linen.
+Contents may also include items in your shed and items you keep outdoors on your property.
+Some additional contents benefits could include vet costs for your cat or dog if they are injured in a road accident during the period of insurance covered up to the limit set out in the Product Disclosure Statement.

 Different insurers have different terms and conditions, so it’s worth checking the Product Disclosure Statement before you buy insurance.

 A: Traditionally, most people just make their own estimate, but the research suggests that underinsurance is common in Australia¹.